'Our Healing Voice' is for women like myself,

 a safe space for childless women to discover the supportive power of their individual and combined voices.

-These vocal projects are designed to support our self care, ongoing healing and help to gently let us flow, release and rise from the weight of childlessness
+Vocal projects within the community to support our self care, ongoing healing, to help us rise from carrying the weight of our childlessness

-We are women who understand childlessness and it's many stages.
-We are the voices of our truths , from many roads to this place and the voices of so many silenced before us.
+We are women who understand childless grief and it's many many forms and stages.
+We are the voices of our truths , from many roads to this place and the voices of so many women silenced before us.

 Helen Louise Jones